tgingold/vhdl4gatemate/README.md

 * 09-mouse-pixel: Move a pixel with the mouse

+* 10-mouse-cursor: Move a cursor with the mouse

 I use `.vhdl` as the extension of the VHDL source files.
 Some people prefer to use `.vhd`, but this clashes with the extension used for virtual hard disk for virtual machines.